 Day 1 & 2 - InvernessSpend 2 nights in the Capital of the Scottish Highlands - Inverness.

-Day 3 - Journey begins - Aviemore and the Cairngorm, Film Locations for Witches Trial, Eldridge Manor, Gardens of VersaillesThe journey starts with a drive through the "sweeping, stunningly beautiful area near Aviemore and the Cairngorms" which according to Buzzfeed is "the setting for Claire's trip through the woodland with Jamie and his clansmen in the first episode".
-From there we will continue through the scenic highlands to Tibbermore Church to visit the site of the Witches Trial and stand in the same pulpit where Claire and Gellis faced the angry crowd.
-After having some fun there and then a nice Scottish lunch at Gloagburn Farm Shop, we'll move on to the splendid Drummond Castle Gardens.
+Day 3 - Journey begins - Tulloch Ghru and the Cairngorms, Film Locations for Witches Trial, Eldridge Manor, Gardens of VersaillesThe journey starts with a drive through the sweeping, stunningly beautiful area called Tulloch Ghru in the Cairngorms which according to Buzzfeed is "the setting for Claire's trip through the woodland with Jamie and his clansmen in the first episode".
+From there we will continue through the scenic highlands to the splendid Drummond Castle Gardens.
 For filming of Season 2 of Outlander, the gardens stood in for ornate park and orchard of the Palace of Versailles in France.
+After having a nice Scottish lunch at Gloagburn Farm Shop, we'll move on to Tibbermore Church to visit the site of the Witches Trial and stand in the same pulpit where Claire and Gellis faced the angry crowd.
 We'll travel through the heart of the kingdom of Fife and our last stop of the day will be Eldridge Manor, the home of Sir Marcus, where Claire came up with the idea to use the cattle to rescue Jamie.
 The actual location is the atmospheric, medieval Balgonie Castle which is a working, living castle where you can get a sense of what life was like during that period.
-Overnight in Edinburgh.
-Hotel or B&B in or near Edinburgh TBD
+Overnight: B&B/Hotel in Edinburgh

 Hugh and I have worked together to design this tour and we will strive to see all of the places in the